 The recipient will have their name engraved on the Ted Simpson trophy and will receive a framed MSABC limited edition print.

 Stan Powell Memorial Service Award

-This award will go to the person who has contributed to the betterment of Masters Swimming in British Columbia and/or service to Masters Swimming, (e.g. past service on the MSABC Board, club official, club or event organizer, meet volunteer and/or coach).
+This award goes to the person who has contributed to the betterment of Masters Swimming in British Columbia and/or service to Masters Swimming (e.g., past service on the MSABC Board, club official, club or event organizer, meet volunteer and/or coach).

 It was Stan’s belief one should give something back to the community for the enjoyment received by participating in sports.
-With this in mind, Stan was personally involved with swimming, water polo, basketball and baseball.
-Stan gave so freely of his time by volunteering for sport.
+With this in mind, Stan was personally involved with swimming, water polo, basketball, and baseball.
+Stan gave so freely of his time by volunteering for sports.
 Stan embodied Masters swimming as a lifestyle; the Stan Powell Memorial Service Award is a fitting tribute to his memory.

-THE DEADLINE FOR NOMINATIONS IS MARCH 31st of each year.
+THE DEADLINE FOR NOMINATIONS FOR 2024 IS MARCH 20th.
 If you know someone deserving of these awards, please send your nomination(s), with a few lines about why they are qualified, to the MSABC President.